Using Systems Thinking to Create Transformational Engagement Strategies

 The impacts of a global pandemic, growing environmental awareness, and calls for equality and justice surround us.
 As engagement professionals it has become critical that we think not only about our individual projects, but about how they fit within and influence the social and global settings that surround them.

-Systems Thinking is a way of looking at engagement that can help us see the bigger pictures we’re working within, and perhaps even more importantly contribute to the positive changes we see happening around us.
-In this course, we’ll explore the concepts behind Systems Thinking, and explore its use as a practical tool for building engagement strategies.
-Leave this course with a variety of methods in your pocket for creating truly transformational engagement projects.
+In this Taster Series course, which is derived from a three-hour course on May 13, 2021, we’ll explore Systems Thinking, a way of looking at engagement that can help us see the bigger pictures we’re working within, and perhaps even more importantly contribute to the positive changes we see happening around us.
+Receive practical tips for applying this way of thinking to your engagement strategies and explore how thinking ‘outside the scope’ might just be your key to creating truly transformational engagement projects.

-- Six key concepts behind Systems Thinking and how to use them to situate your engagement projects within their social and global contexts
+Four key concepts you can use to understand how your engagement projects fit within wider social and global contexts